Columbia River Treaty: Background

 In 1944, the Canadian and U.S. governments agreed to begin studying the potential for joint development of dams in the Columbia River basin.
 Planning efforts were slow until the 1948 Columbia River flood caused extensive damage from Trail, British Columbia, to near Astoria, Oregon, completely destroying Vanport, the second-largest city in Oregon.
 The increased interest in flood protection and the growing need for power development initiated 11 years of discussion and alternative proposals for construction of dams in Canada.
 In 1959, the governments issued a report that recommended principles for negotiating an agreement and apportioning the costs and benefits.
 Formal negotiations began in February 1960 and the treaty was signed 17 January 1961 by Prime Minister Diefenbaker and President Eisenhower.

-The treaty was not implemented, however, until over three years later because of difficulties in creating arrangements for funding the construction of the Canadian dams and marketing the electrical power owed to Canada which was surplus to Canadian needs during the early treaty years.
+The treaty was not implemented until over three years later because of difficulties in creating arrangements for funding the construction of the Canadian dams and marketing the electrical power owed to Canada which was surplus to Canadian needs during the early treaty years.
 A Treaty Protocol and a Canada-BC agreement were signed in January 1964 that limited and clarified many treaty provisions, defined rights and obligations between the British Columbia and Canadian governments, and allowed for the sale of the Canadian Entitlement to downstream U.S. power authorities (BPA).
 Instruments of ratification were exchanged and the treaty was implemented on 16 September 1964.